RealZST/TD3-based_UAV_Collision_Avoidance/README.md

 # How to run
 open `rl/TD3_original/TD3_original.ipynb` in jupyternotebook and run it.
 > Notice:
-> Block 3 is only for examining if the environment works well
+> Cell 3 is only for examining if the environment works well
-> Block 5 is only for training
+> Cell 5 is only for training
-> Block 9 is only for testing
+> Cell 9 is only for testing

 If you wish to modify the environment settings, including DRL settings (actions, observations, rewards, terminal conditions), collision detection, laser ranging, etc, you can find them in `Assets/RocketAgent.cs`.
 Or if you're interested in creating a new environment, the guide `[Learning-Environment-Create-New](https://github.com/Unity-Technologies/ml-agents/blob/latest_release/docs/Learning-Environment-Create-New.md)' could be helpful.